Have you ever felt behind in life?

 Watching this guy piece together a business from a PowerPoint and a dream made me realize - that was the adventure that I wanted to be on too.

 So after a couple of years I was looking to start my own company.
-I left the company with everyone's support and got on my way.

-We were exploring ideas, then one day over a bowl of ramen in Japantown - we decided to go all-in on building something together.
+One day over a bowl of ramen in Japantown - we decided to go all-in on building something together.

 Helping companies grow